vinta/hal-9000/README.md

 # pull the repo and run ansible-playbook
 $ hal update

-# create a Docker Machine VM
+# create the Docker Machine VM
 $ hal create

 # setup nginx-proxy and dnsmasq